 This tom turkey visits me daily.
-He is
+He is entranced by his image in the picture windows of my studio. |

 My posts nearly always include an image of a current free motion practice piece since I make it a point to do some free motion quilting every week.
 No surprise, many of the comments I receive concern my free motion quilting.